Sketching for Sequential Change-Point Detection: Bounding relative performance

 \subsubsection{Sparse sketching matrix $A$}

-Interestingly, it can be shown that we may also use a sparse 0-1 matrix $A$ for sketching (even if $\mu$ is not sparse), up to a small performance loss (i.e., longer EDD for fixed ARL), and provided that the post-change mean vector is element-wise positive (corresponds to the so-called ``one-sided'' change scenario typically considered in environmental monitoring \cite{XieSiegmund2012}).
+We can show that for certain sparse 0-1 matrices $A$ (in particular, the expander graphs), $\Gamma$ is also bounded.
+This holds for the ``one-sided'' changes, i.e., the post-change mean vector is element-wise positive.
+Such a scenario is encountered in environmental monitoring (see, e.g., \cite{XieSiegmund2012,S3T2017}).
 These sparse sketching matrices $A$ enable efficient sketching schemes, as each entry in the sketching vector only requires collecting information from few dimensions of the original data vector.

 Assume $[\mu]_i\geq 0$ for all $i$.
-Consider a matrix $A \in \mathbb{R}^{M\times N}$ consisting of binary entries, which corresponds to a bipartite graph.
-Following coding theory terminology, we call the left variables nodes (there are $N$ such variables), which correspond to the entries of $x_t$, and we call the right variables parity check nodes (there are $M$ such nodes), which correspond to entries of $y_t$.
-In a bipartite graph, connections between the variable nodes are not allowed.
-The adjacency matrix of the bipartite graph corresponds to our $A$ here.
+Let $A \in \mathbb{R}^{M\times N}$ be consisting of binary entries, which corresponds to a bipartite graph, illustrated in Fig. \ref{fig:EG}.
 We further consider a bipartite graph with regular left degree $c$ (i.e., the number of edges from each variable node is $c$), and regular right degree $d$ (i.e., the number of edges from each parity check node is $d$), as illustrated in Fig. \ref{fig:EG}.
 Hence, this requires $Nc = Md$.

-Expander graphs satisfy the above requirements, and they have been used in compressed sensing to sense a sparse vector (e.g. \cite{XuHassibi2007}).
+Expander graphs satisfy the above requirements, and they have been used in compressed sensing to sense a sparse vector (e.g., \cite{XuHassibi2007}).
 In particular, a matrix $A$ corresponds to a $(s,\epsilon)$-expander graph with regular right degree $d$ if and only if each column of $A$ has exactly $d$ ``1''s, and for any set $S$ of right nodes with $|S|\leq s$, the set of neighbors $\mathcal{N}(S)$ of the left nodes has size $\mathcal{N}(S)\geq (1-\epsilon) d |S|$.
 If it further holds that each row of $A$ has $c$ ``1''s, we say $A$ corresponds to a $(s,\epsilon)$-expander with regular right degree $d$ and regular left degree $c$.
 The existence of such expander graphs is established in \cite{BM01}: \begin{lemma}[\cite{BM01}] For any fixed $\epsilon >0$ and $\rho \triangleq M/N <1$, when $N$ is sufficiently large, there always exists an $(\alpha N, \epsilon)$ expander with a regular right degree $d$ and a regular left degree $c$ for some constants $\alpha\in(0,1)$, $d$ and $c$. \end{lemma}